 Having a child with a food allergy is a big responsibility for parents, especially when it comes to trick-or-treating.
-Which if I’m being completely honest, can go really really bad fast…depending on the candy, and if the child is aware of the allergy, of course.
-To avoid these situations, several neighborhoods are putting teal pumpkins outside their front porches.
+It’s crazy how bad a situation can get if the child is unaware of their allergies or if they accidentally eat something they aren’t supposed to eat.
+So, to avoid these situations, several neighborhoods are putting teal pumpkins outside their front porches.

-The initiative was created by the Food Allergy Research and Education in 2014, where they invented a “fever map”, an interactive map that shares the location of household participating in the Teal Pumpkin Project.
+The initiative was created by the Food Allergy Research and Education in 2014, where they invented a “fever map”, an interactive map that shares the location of households participating in the Teal Pumpkin Project.
 According to FACE, several houses in 50 states, as well as 14 separate countries, are reportedly participating in the project.
-The organization has teamed up with Michaels, CVS, and Oriental Trading, which have continued to a creating an awareness movement, as well as more visibility at the retail level.
+The organization has teamed up with Michaels, CVS, and Oriental Trading, which have continued to create an awareness movement, as well as more visibility at the retail level.

 Why are teal pumpkins important?